WiseWallet

 Despite widespread availability of digital budgeting tools, over 80% of Americans continue to overspend their monthly budgets (Marder, 2023).
 Millions rely on spreadsheets to manually manage their finances (Mehta, 2024).
 This gap particularly affects young people and lower-income individuals who need maximum control over tight budgets.

-Problem Statement
+Problem

 Existing budgeting apps either oversimplify (limiting flexibility) or require too much manual effort (like spreadsheets).
 Current solutions force users to adjust budget categories one at a time, requiring mental math to maintain balanced budgets.
 When unexpected expenses occur, reallocating funds becomes tedious and error-prone.